prdm0/ropenblas/paper/paper.md

 The `ropenblas` package aims to facilitate the day-to-day life of R programmers who want a little more performance on GNU/Linux systems, without removing the possibility that specific configurations are made, if they deem convenient.
 Through the package's `ropenblas()` and `rcompiler()` functions, the library user will be able to compile and link the R language in his GNU/Linux distribution with the OpenBLAS library, all within R and in a very simple.
 All functions work without being influenced by the GNU/Linux distribution and are independent of their repositories, that is, it does not matter which GNU/Linux distribution is being used.
-Linking the OpenBLAS library to R will bring better computational performance to the language in the most diverse algebraic operations commonly used in areas such as statistics, data science and machine learning.
+Linking the OpenBLAS library to R will bring better computational performance to the language in the most diverse algebraic operations commonly used in areas such as statistics, data science, and machine learning.

 # Statement of Need

 The `ropenblas` package aims to allow algebraic computing of R to be performed using the OpenBLAS library, that is, it allows easy linking of R to the OpenBLAS library on GNU/Linux systems without depending on the distribution repositories.
-This will allow several researches in the areas of statistics, data science and machine learning to take advantage of a more efficient performance in algebraic calculations, for example, multiplication, factorization and matrix inversion.
+This will allow several researches in the areas of statistics, data science, and machine learning to take advantage of more efficient performance in algebraic calculations, for example, multiplication, factorization, and matrix inversion.
 The `ropenblas` library, version 0.2.9 will also allow the R programmer to have, in his GNU/Linux distribution, several compiled versions of the R language giving the possibility to easily switch between these versions, this being an Open Source functionality that is only possible in some commercial IDEs of R. All this is done within the R language, minimizing the chance of less experienced users to break their operating system by running several instructions that are not perfectly understood.

 The fact that the `ropenblas` package does not depend on the repositories of the GNU/Linux distribution will allow that in more stable distributions the R programmer will have at his disposal the most recent version of the OpenBLAS libraries and the R language.
-Everything is done in a safe way, a since the `ropenblas` package uses the stable versions of the official development repositories of the OpenBLAS library and the R programming language, respectively.
-Until the present version, the package has more than 1000 downloads, having an average of more than 1000 downloads in the month prior to the date of this submission, based on the official R language repositories.
+Everything is done safely, since the `ropenblas` package uses the stable versions of the official development repositories of the OpenBLAS library and the R programming language, respectively.
+Until the present version, the package has more than 1000 downloads, having an average of more than 1000 downloads in the month before the date of this submission, based on the official R language repositories.

 # Introduction